tomasferrarisenda/automate-all-the-things-braindamage/README.md

 The sequence will go like this:
 1. At the highest level we will make sure that all ArgoCD self-management resources are deployed first.
 They will get number "-12" to "-10"
 2. Then our infrastructure tools will be deployed (observability, service-mesh, etc.).
 They will get numbers "-5" to "-1".
-3. My-app resources come next.
+3. meme-web resources come next.
 Backend will get "0" and Frontend "1".
 4. Within Backend and Frontend, the individual manifest also get Sync Waves.
 These sync wave numbers will be evaluated within the scope of the Application in which they are deployed, so they will not compete with the numbers assigned to, for example, the Prometheus Application.

 **IMPORTANT**:<br>